uq-eresearch/dataspace/data-registry-webapp/README.txt

                 IDENTIFIED BY 'registry'
                 WITH GRANT OPTION;

-- create a file "local/registry.properties" in the project's root directory containing the line:
+- change the persistence unit in "resources/registry.properties" in the project's root directory containing the line:

                 persistenceUnitName=registry-mysql